 Check out these helpful resources for translating your skills to industry

 - Cheeky Scientist is an industry training platform for PhDs who want to be confident and successful industry professionals.

-- PhD Career Guide a resource to expand your options
+- PhD Career Guide is a resource to expand your options.

 - Branching points is a collection of resources designed to give science graduate students ideas for nonacademic careers.

 - Versatile PhD is the oldest, largest online community dedicated to non-academic and non-faculty careers for PhDs in humanities, social science and STEM.

 - From PhD to life is a blog with tips for navigating jobs outside of academia.

 International Students: See these Tips for International Students from OPCD